Louis-Aime/Milesian_calendar_Ada/README.md

 ## Scaliger-Ada_conversion
 Convert to/from Julian day and Ada time.
 ## Cycle_computations
-Define the integer division with remainder, and the integer division with "ceiling" These routines facilitate calendar computations
+Define the integer division with remainder, and the integer division with "ceiling".
+These routines facilitate calendar computations.
 ## milesian_environment
 Instantiations of IO packages.
 ## Milesian_calendar